Project Capital Investment –

 🎯 Objective of the module

-In the stock market simulation game, students work in groups to develop their own trading strategy, implement it using the Onvista trading platform, and scientifically analyze the results.
-The curriculum covers strategies (Day trading, Swing, Value, Dividends), theory (Markowitz, Fama, Tversky/Kahneman), and biases (Home Bias, Overconfidence, Herding).
-Modern tools like Onvista, TradingView, and Morning Briefing can be used.
+In this project, students work in groups to develop their own trading strategy, implement it via the Onvista trading platform, and reflect on the results using a scientifically sound approach.
+The course covers strategies (day trading, swing, value, dividends), theory (Markowitz, Fama, Tversky/Kahneman), and biases (home bias, overconfidence, herding).
+Modern tools such as Onvista, TradingView, and Morning Briefing can be used.

 🎓 Examination performance